arohanajit/Terraform-Ansible-Pipeline-Framework/docs/testing.md

 All tests should pass with no errors.
 This indicates that:
 - The repository structure is correct
 - All configuration files are syntactically valid
-- The CI/CD pipeline can successfully connect and execute commands
+- Terraform plans can be generated correctly
+- Ansible playbooks and roles are valid

 ### Common Failures and Remediation